Press play to listen to this blog post as a recording

 The percentage of adults living with mental illness rose from 20% to 40% in 2020.
 (1)

 Even before Covid, it was difficult for providers to identify mental health problems in the space of a short prenatal or postpartum appointment.
-Now, with patients receiving more care out of the office, they’re getting less of the face time that might lead to conversations about their mental state.
+Now, with patients receiving more care out of the office as telehealth has grown in popularity, they’re getting less of the face time that might lead to conversations about their mental state.

-And Covid only increased the causes and negative side effects of mental health issues.
+And while Covid is no longer a immediate threat, its negative side effects on mental health issues have persisted into the current day.
 Women were and continue to be cut off from their traditional support systems, spending more time in isolation.
 Questions surrounding the safety of in-person interaction, how Covid is transmitted and if it can pass to a fetus through the mother, restrictions around visitors in Labor and Delivery, whether the vaccine is safe for pregnant women — the list of stress-inducers raised by the pandemic, to a population already inclined to high anxiety, is a mile long.

 Substance abuse and addiction, a common companion to mental health disorders, has risen exponentially under the pandemic, as well as instances of intimate partner violence, food insecurity, STDs and other social contributors to mental health.